-In Qatar, diabetes is high risk factor for heart attack and strokeMarch 19th, 2013 in Cardiology /
+In Qatar, diabetes is high risk factor for heart attack and strokeMarch 19, 2013 in Medicine & Health / Cardiology

 (Medical Xpress)—Diabetes tops the list of preventable conditions and risk factors associated with heart attack and stroke in Qatar, according to a study appearing in the inaugural issue of the Journal of Local and Global Health Perspectives.

 The article, "Prevention during the epidemiologic shift to chronic illness: a case control study of risk factors associated with cardiovascular disease in Qatar," presents the results of a study conducted at Hamad Medical Corporation (HMC) in Qatar from June 2006 to June 2008.
 It was led by Department of Public Health researchers at Weill Cornell Medical College in New York and Qatar, as well as physicians at HMC.
 The work was supported by the Qatar Foundation, the Weill Cornell Clinical and Translational Science Center and the Biostatistics, Epidemiology and Biomathematics Research core of Weill Cornell Medical College in Qatar.